SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 ### Integer

+Integer values **should** use a 32-bit integer.

-Integers are written as a normal integer number with no spaces.
+Integers are written as a normal integer number with no spaces

 #### Exampes